John Eatwell, Baron Eatwell: Political career

 Eatwell was chief economic adviser to Neil Kinnock, the then-Leader of the Labour Party, from 1985 to 1992.

 He was created a life peer as Baron Eatwell, of Stratton St Margaret in the County of Wiltshire, on 14 July 1992, and joined the House of Lords as a Labour peer.
 From 1992 to 1993, he was the opposition spokesman on Treasury affairs, and on trade and industry.
 He served as Principal Opposition spokesman on Treasury and economic affairs in the House of Lords from 1993 to 1997.

 In 2010, he was appointed a Labour Opposition Spokesman for the Treasury in the House of Lords by former leader Ed Miliband.
 From 27 March 2014 to 23 April 2020, he sat as a non-affiliated peer.
 Once more sitting as a Labour peer, he has served on the Lords Industry and Regulators Committee since 14 April 2021.

 Other works

-Eatwell is the former director of the Royal Opera House and the economic advisor to the Chartered Management Institute.
-He was chair of CRUSAID, an HIV/AIDS charity, from 1993 to 1998, and of the British Library Board from 2001 to 2006.
+Eatwell was chair of CRUSAID, an HIV/AIDS charity, from 1993 to 1998, and of the British Library Board from 2001 to 2006.

 Personal life

-In July 2006, Eatwell married Suzi Digby, founder and Principal of The Voices Foundation, a national music education charity.
-Prior to this he was married to Hélène Seppain, with whom he has three children, the Hon.
-Nikolai Eatwell (a partner at Clifford Chance), the Hon Vladimir Eatwell (a software developer), and the Hon.
-Tatyana Eatwell (a barrister).
+Eatwell was married to Hélène Seppain, with whom he has three children.

+In 2006, he married Suzi Digby.